 - In the Layers panel, click the Create a New Layer icon. - Get the Brush tool. - In the Tool Options, open the Brush Picker and choose one of the texture brushes we created in our previous lessons.
 I'm using the Grunge Texture brush we created in Lesson 3 of our Heart Mask (BRM-02-03-GrungeTexture).
-If you don't see your brush, open the flyout menu choose Import Brushes, navigate to your class folder for the Heart Mask Lesson 3 (BRM-02-03-HeartMask), choose the brush file BRM-02-03-GrungeTexture.abr.
-Click OK. - Set the Size to 500 px, the Mode to Normal, the Opacity to 100%, the Flow to 100%, and Smoothing to 0. - On the document, roughly in the center of your elements, click and drag to paint a round shape.
+If you don't see your brush, open the flyout In the Menu Bar, and choose Add Brush.
+Navigate to your class folder for the Heart Mask Lesson 3 (BRM-02-03-HeartMask), choose the brush file BRM-02-03-GrungeTexture.abr.
+Click OK. - Set the Size to 500 px, the Mode to Normal, and the Opacity to 100%. - On the document, roughly in the center of your elements, click and drag to paint a round shape.

 Remember your painted shape doesn't need to be perfect.
-You can use the reference mask (BRM-S4-L1-Reference-SyndeeRogers.png) in your class downloads to use a guide for the shape and size if you would like.
+You can use the reference mask (BRM-S4-L1-Reference-SyndeeRogers.png) in your class downloads as a guide for the shape and size if you would like.
 Refer to the BRM-02-01-el-HeartBase manual for detailed instructions on how to do so.